top of page

 I started playing the pipes when I was seven years old.
 It was only natural, as my family has a longstanding tradition of playing Scottish music.
 My grandfather and my uncle are both pipers, and my mother is a snare drummer.

 The White Spot Pipe Band is an important organization for my family, with many of my relatives being either current members or alumni.
-I'm proud to still be a part of the organization.
-It's safe to say that the instruction I received through the band has shaped me into the piper I am today.
+Hal Senyk has been my primary piping instructor since I was nine years old.
 I served as the band's Pipe Major from 2022 until I aged out in 2025.

 When I was asked by the White Spot Pipe Band's leadership to begin teaching, it was a no-brainer.
 It was a fantastic next step in my piping journey, and teaching students has improved my understanding of the instrument a great deal.